nononovak/otwadvent2019-ctfwriteup/README.md

 ## Scoring

-The final competition results can be found [here](https://advent2019.overthewire.org/dashboard/scoreboard/).
+The site has been archived now.
+For the results, see the scoreboard on [ctftime](https://ctftime.org/event/891).
 Points allocated were dynamic this year, so their value depended on how many total solves there were in the competition.
 Personally, I prefer this method - mostly because sometimes problem creators don't quite assess the difficulty of each problem ahead of time (harder _or_ easier).

 ## Problems